Credit units: 3

 Prerequisite(s): Foundations of Mathematics 20 or Pre-Calculus 20

 Note: Students can take this course to fulfill 3 of the 18 credit units required for the Astronomy Minor offered by the College of Arts and Science in conjunction with the Department of Physics and Engineering Physics.
+Costs in addition to tuition will apply to this course.
+Please contact the department for details.

 Upcoming class offerings